Dragon Slaying Metaphor Therapy Technique

 Dragon Slaying: Changing behavior by changing the metaphor

-Dragon Slaying is an elegant and effective way to change stubborn unconscious behaviour.
-It is a form of metaphor therapy, an intermediate technique between direct metaphor techniques and metaphor replacement therapy.
-The technique was shown to me by Wendy McLarn who developed it independently.
+Dragon Slaying is an elegant and effective way to change stubborn unconscious behavior.
+It is a form of metaphor therapy, an intermediate technique between direct metaphor techniques and somatic replacement therapy.

 In the metaphor replacement technique the therapist uses the client's internally generated metaphor and develops that.
 The Dragon Slaying technique supplies the metaphor.
 The client changes how she feels by changing her visualization of her dragon.